EconomyLens.com

 US President Donald Trump gestures as he speaks during the Asia-Pacific Economic Cooperation (APEC) CEO Summit at the Gyeongju Arts Center in Gyeongju on October 29, 2025.. ©AFP

-Gyeongju (South Korea) (AFP) – Donald Trump and Chinese leader Xi Jinping will seek a truce in their tit-for-tat trade war on Thursday, with the US president predicting a “great meeting” but Beijing being more circumspect.
+Gyeongju (South Korea) (AFP) – Donald Trump and Chinese leader Xi Jinping will seek a truce in their bruising trade war on Thursday, with the US president predicting a “great meeting” but Beijing being more circumspect.
 The tussle between the world’s top two economies, which encompasses everything from rare earths to soybeans and port fees, has rocked markets and gummed up supply chains for months.

 Related

-Following productive preparatory talks by top officials, Trump said a day before his first face-to-face encounter with Xi since 2019 that “a lot of problems are going to be solved.”
-“We have been talking to them, we’re not just walking into the meeting cold…I think we’re going to have a very good outcome for our country and for the world, actually,” he said en route to South Korea, where the meeting will take place.
+Following productive preparatory talks by top officials, Trump said on Wednesday on his way to South Korea that “a lot of problems are going to be solved.”
+“We have been talking to them, we’re not just walking into the meeting cold…I think we’re going to have a very good outcome for our country and for the world, actually,” he said.
+China’s foreign ministry was more cautious, saying that Xi and Trump would have “in-depth” talks on “major issues.”

+“We are willing to work together with the US side to ensure that this meeting yields positive outcomes, provides new guidance, and injects new momentum into the stable development of China-US relations,” ministry spokesman Guo Jiakun said.
 Trump indicated that the agreement would include lowering 20 percent tariffs on Chinese goods related to fentanyl, which has killed tens of thousands of Americans.
 Of particular importance to Trump — with an eye on US farmers — is whether China will resume purchases of American soybeans.
-US Treasury Secretary Scott Bessent said after tune-up talks in Malaysia that Beijing had agreed to “substantial” purchases.

-Another hot issue is export controls on rare earths announced by Beijing this month that prompted Trump to call the Xi summit into question.
-Beijing holds a virtual monopoly on these materials, which are essential for the manufacture of sophisticated electronic components and many other things.
 “There are still many unresolved issues between the two countries, given the complexity and sheer volume of their trade ties,” said Yue Su at The Economist Intelligence Unit.
 “The easiest wins could include removing port fees for ships or lifting some fentanyl-related tariffs, which fall fully under presidential authority.
 China, in turn, could agree to purchase more US commodities to show goodwill,” Su told AFP.

-Even if Xi and Trump come to an agreement, it will not bring a halt to their nations’ fierce economic, technological and strategic rivalry.
+Even if Xi and Trump come to an agreement, it will not bring a halt to their nations’ fierce economic, technological, and strategic rivalry.
 But the Republican leader will be able to flaunt his skills as a negotiator at a time when US households are growing impatient with persistent inflation.
 A reconciliation in South Korea would also offer Trump the prospect of a lavish visit to China, similar to the one he made during his first term in 2017.

 © 2024 AFP